hung-phan/koa-react-isomorphic/README.md

 from client side eventually will request to `/api/*`, which are created by `app/server/apis`.
 Rendering tasks will be delegated to
 [React-Router](https://github.com/rackt/react-router) to do server rendering for React.

+## Requirement

+Install [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) to have better experience when developing.

 ### Require assets in server

 Leverage the power of [webpack-isomorphic-tools](https://github.com/halt-hammerzeit/webpack-isomorphic-tools) to hack `require` module with